-Flaky scales, coarse, lusterless coats or hair loss, and itchy skin are among the changes seen with essential fatty acid deficiency.
-Essential fatty acids may be oxidized and denatured in poor quality foods, foods stored too long or at high temperatures, or those inadequately preserved with antioxidants.
+Flaky scales, coarse, lusterless coats or hair loss and itchy skin, are among the changes seen with essential fatty acid deficiency.
+Essential fatty acids may be neutralized or rendered ineffective in poor quality foods, foods stored for too long at high temperatures, or those inadequately preserved with antioxidants.

 Animals fed these foods may show evidence of essential fatty acid deficiency.
 Such signs may also be observed in pets fed low-fat diets for extended periods, pets with fat malabsorption syndromes or those with unusually high requirements for these nutrients.